-According to the World Bank’s “Doing Business in 2011 Report”, Singapore is the world’s easiest place to do business.
-Singapore’s international trade links, attractive tax structure, investor schemes, advanced infrastructure, competitive workforce and robust economy make Singapore one of the best places in the world to do business.
+According to the World Bank’s “Doing Business in 2019 Report”, Singapore is the world’s second easiest place to do business.
+Singapore’s international trade links, attractive tax structure, investor schemes, advanced infrastructure, competitive workforce, and robust economy make Singapore one of the best places in the world to do business.

 3. Robust Economy

 Singapore has one of the most successful and highly developed economies in Asia and around the world, with an open economy anchored strongly in trade, manufacturing and financial services.
-Singapore’s per capita GDP is higher than most other developed countries.
-According to the Ministry of Trade and Industry, Singapore’s per capita GDP increased by 1.6% y-o-y in Q1 2012, and is projected to expand by 1% to 3% for the rest of the year.
+Singapore’s per capita GDP is higher than in most other developed countries.
+According to the Ministry of Trade and Industry, Singapore’s GDP Per Capita reached US$ 67,359 in Dec 2022, compared with 60,306.000 USD in Dec 2017

 4. Excellent Physical Infrastructure

-The Singapore government continues to provide some of the world’s most cutting-edge infrastructures, from bustling international trade ports, to comprehensive public transportation systems, to modern residential buildings, to innovative high rise structures.
-Moreover, Singapore has one of the most advanced infocommunications infrastructure in the world, making it a global telecommunications hub in Southeast Asia.
+The Singapore government continues to provide some of the world’s most cutting-edge infrastructures, from bustling international trade ports to comprehensive public transportation systems, to modern residential buildings, to innovative high-rise structures.
+Moreover, Singapore has one of the most advanced info-communications infrastructures in the world, making it a global telecommunications hub in Southeast Asia.